Background pattern

 Scaly rash

-You can alleviate these adverse effects by using a non-greasy moisturizing cream on the affected area.
+You can alleviate these side effects by using a non-greasy moisturizing cream on the affected area.

-The administration of clindamicina (active ingredient of Zindaclin) via oral or injectable route has produced cases of intestinal inflammation, which have led to diarrhea with blood and mucus.
-This reaction is extremely rare when clindamicina is applied to the skin.
-However, if you experience diarrhea with blood and mucus, you must discontinue Zindaclin administration immediately and inform your doctor subsequently.
+Administration of clindamycin (the active ingredient in Zindaclin) orally or by injection has produced cases of intestinal inflammation, which have led to diarrhea with blood and mucus.
+This reaction is extremely rare when clindamycin is applied to the skin.
+However, if you experience diarrhea with blood and mucus, discontinue use of Zindaclin immediately and inform your doctor promptly.

-If you consider any of the adverse effects you are experiencing to be severe or if you notice any adverse effect not described in this prospectus, consult your doctor or pharmacist.
+If you experience any side effects not listed in this leaflet, consult your doctor or pharmacist.

 No special storage conditions are required.

-Do not use Zindaclin after the expiration date appearing on the tube and box after the abbreviation Cad.
+Do not use Zindaclin after the expiration date stated on the tube and carton after the abbreviation "Exp."
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Deposit containers and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of containers and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medications in the pharmacy's SIGRE collection point.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medications.
+This will help protect the environment.

 The name of the medication is Zindaclin 1% Gel.